GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 A more vivid example to illustrate these concepts.
 AI is more like a robot that simulate human behavior and replacing labor works.
 ML is studying how the programming logic works so the robots could be smarter.
 DL is one of the ML methods based on neural networks.
 Big Data basically is a large amount of exercise that trains robot smart and accurate.
-Data Science processes big data to be accurate, concise, organized, and easy to understand for both human and robots.
+Data Science processes Big Data to be accurate, concise, organized, and easy to understand for both human and robots.

 If we see the big data is raw food, today is the era of world cornucopia since the advancement of smart phone and internet.
 However, you can not eat these raw food directly.
 Data science is like big food company collecting big data, then cleaning, filtering, categorizing, transforming, packing these food that people can use or eat.
-AI is like human, their growth and population has to be based on the food resource.
+AI is like an animal needs to eat food, its growth and population has to be based on the food resource.
 Once the AI is eating more accurate processed food, they become smarter and stronger, and could finish work fast and accurate.